jiy016/Recipe-Rating-Analysis-Prediction/README.md

   frameborder="0"
 ></iframe>

+#### Interesting Aggregates

-After having a basic understanding of the dataframe, we get this table as a summary of the relation between average ratings and different variables.
+After having a basic understanding of the dataframe, we get this table as a summary of the relation between average ratings and the means of the different quantitative variables.

 |   rating_star |   num_reviews |   n_steps |   n_ingredients |
 |--------------:|--------------:|----------:|----------------:|